 Cotes is increasingly being contacted by large wind turbine asset owners [they understandably insisted on being anonymous] who have problems with their onshore turbines in locations like North America, Brazil, Southeast Asia, Australia, England, Scotland, and Denmark.
 Coincidence?
 I think NOT!
 Every single one of these locations has one thing in common, and that is excessive levels of humidity.

-So obvious and prolific is the issue, that we decided to create the Cotes Corrosion Index Map to help wind turbine asset owners and developers better understand the conditions their wind turbines are being exposed to and the benefits of having the right dry-air strategy.
+So obvious and prolific is the issue, that we decided to create the Cotes Humidity Index Map to help wind turbine asset owners and developers better understand the conditions their wind turbines are being exposed to and the benefits of having the right dry-air strategy.

-What is the Cotes Corrosion Index Map?
+What is the Cotes Humidity Index Map?

 This map plots official global weather data (average hourly values over a 10-year period for temperature and relative humidity) to show how much aggressive corrosion you should expect on your structures during the first year - reference ISO 9223.
-The Cotes Corrosion Index is optimized for onshore and nearshore wind farms, as weather data is collected from onshore met stations.
+The Cotes Humidity Index is optimized for onshore and nearshore wind farms, as weather data is collected from onshore met stations.
 No local salt measurements are available, so we are using a global standard.
 However, in real life you should expect variance in salt levels, especially in coastal areas where sea‐spray aerosol particles contain even more salt than in some offshore locations.

-How to use the Cotes Corrosion Index
+How to use the Cotes Humidity Index

 What causes corrosion in wind turbines?